Key Takeaways

 What is Shopify Security?

-Shopify security refers to the measures taken to protect your Shopify store from cyberattacks, malware infections and hacking attempts.
+Shopify security refers to the measures taken to protect a Shopify store from cyberattacks, fraud, malware infections, and other hacking attempts.

 These measures can include everything from using strong passwords and two-factor authentication to keeping your Shopify app and plugins up to date.